BhushGb/Asciidoc-project/README.md

 ## Project Overview

-This repository contains HTML and PDF files of Asciidoc Documentation Project created for topic Radio Communication.
+This repository contains HTML and PDF file of Asciidoc Documentation Project created for topic Radio Communication.
 It is intended for demonstration and learning purposes only.

 ## Purpose and Scope